-If an ESP is down for scheduled maintenance or because of a malfunction, and an inspection is being done, the inspector should take time to perform some checks in addition to those already mentioned.
+If an ESP is down for scheduled maintenance or because of a malfunction, and an inspection is being done, the inpsector should take time to perform some checks in addition to those already mentioned.
 These inspection techniques are similar to those the company should be doing during an annual inspection, but are not as detailed.
-These techniques are discussed further in Appendix A.
+These techniques were covered in Section 4 and are discussed further in Appendix A.